viiiprock/You-Dont-Know-JS/this & object prototypes/ch4.md

 JavaScript is simpler: it does not provide a native mechanism for "multiple inheritance".
 Many see this is a good thing, because the complexity savings more than make up for the "reduced" functionality.
 But this doesn't stop developers from trying to fake it in various ways, as we'll see next.

-## Mixins
+## Pha trộn

 JavaScript's object mechanism does not _automatically_ perform copy behavior when you "inherit" or "instantiate".
-Plainly, there are no "classes" in JavaScript to instantiate, only objects.
-And objects don't get copied to other objects, they get _linked together_ (more on that in Chapter 5).
+Plainly, không có "classes" trong JavaScript để khởi tạo, chỉ có objects.
+Và object này không bị copy qua object khác, chúng được _liên kết với nhau_ (more on that in Chapter 5).

 Since observed class behaviors in other languages imply copies, let's examine how JS developers **fake** the _missing_ copy behavior of classes in JavaScript: mixins.
 We'll look at two types of "mixin": **explicit** and **implicit**.